Nate Erskine-Smith: Healthcare

-National pharmacare

-In February 2021, alongside Wayne Long, Erskine-Smith was one of only two Liberal MPs to vote in favour of a New Democratic Party (NDP) motion to take a first step towards developing a national pharmacare system.
+In February 2021, alongside fellow colleague Wayne Long, Erskine-Smith was one of only two Liberal MPs to vote in favour of a New Democratic Party (NDP) motion to take a first step towards developing a national pharmacare system.
 The bill, proposed by Peter Julian, would have established the conditions for federal financial contributions to provincial drug insurance plans.
-The following year, the Liberal Party would commit to work towards a "universal national pharmacare program" as part of their confidence and supply agreement with the NDP following the 2021 federal election.
+The following year, the Liberal Party would commit to working towards a "universal national pharmacare program" as part of its confidence and supply agreement with the NDP following the 2021 federal election.

+In 2023, Erskine-Smith told Moscorp that he felt the Ford government was incompetently managing Ontario's health-care system through under-investment and inefficiencies.
+He argued that, while the Ontario government spent part of its budget on health care, it was spending less than the national average on nurses and believed that two million people in the province lacked access to a family doctor or a family health team.
+Erskine-Smith also viewed the discussion of the privatization of health care as a distraction from the issue.

 Legal policies

+Anti-corruption

+During the SNC-Lavalin affair, Erskine-Smith, alongside Long, broke with their party and supported an opposition motion advocating that their government launch a public inquiry into the allegations.
+Erskine-Smith later told reporters that he wanted more information on Jody Wilson-Raybould's allegation about the “inappropriate” pressure she faced, pointing to contradictions that needed to be addressed between her testimony to the Commons justice committee and that of subsequent witnesses.
+He differed from his Liberal colleagues, who wanted Wilson-Raybould or Jane Philpott to use their legal privilege when testifying; instead, he advocated expanded waiver powers for them to testify about SNC-Lavalin.

-Civil Liberties
+Civil liberties

-In June 2018, Erskine-Smith introduced bill C-413, an Act to amend the Personal Information Protection and Electronic Documents Act, to give new powers for the federal privacy commissioner.
+In June 2018, Erskine-Smith introduced Bill C-413, an Act to amend the Personal Information Protection and Electronic Documents Act, to give new powers to the federal privacy commissioner.
 In August 2019, Erskine-Smith wrote an op-ed for the Toronto Star expressing his desire for the right to be forgotten.
-He explained that in an increasingly connected, online world citizens should have the right to hide content published about them from search engines if the individual’s privacy is being seriously violated.
+He explained that, in an increasingly connected online world, citizens should have the right to hide content published about them from search engines if the individual’s privacy is being seriously violated.

 In response to the occupation of downtown Ottawa by the Freedom Convoy, the government enacted the Emergencies Act.
-With Ottawa streets being largely cleared of protesters by the time of the vote, Erskine-Smith's Speech to Parliament condemned the protests, but questioned the necessity of the declaration of emergency, and its approval after the clearance.
+With Ottawa streets largely cleared of protesters by the time of the vote, Erskine-Smith's speech to Parliament condemned the protests but questioned the necessity of the declaration of emergency and its approval after the clearance.
 He ultimately voted to confirm the use of the declaration.